 It’s important to note that having a fever doesn’t mean you have COVID-19.
 Other viral diseases can sometimes cause fever as well.
 If you have a fever, the best thing you can do is immediately head to an MD Now location for PCR testing and medical advice.

 Treating and Preventing Asthma and Allergies: Help from MD Now

 If you’re unsure whether your symptoms are from asthma and allergies or COVID-19, head to an MD Now location.
 Even if you’re quite sure it’s allergies, confirming this will bring you peace of mind and help protect your loved ones in that case that it is COVID-19.

 We offer PCR testing for COVID-19 as well as a quantitative antibody test.
 You can also get your COVID-19 vaccination if you haven’t already.
-We have the J&J/Janssen COVID-19 vaccine available at all locations.
+We offer the Pfizer COVID-19 vaccine for ages 12 and up at all locations while supplies last.